 Now that California is slowly opening up and San Francisco is allowing gatherings to happen in person, Manilatown will also begin to program the Center as a community gathering space once again to revitalize and reactivate our space and the surrounding area in Chinatown.
 We do so to honor its historic legacies by opening our doors to the creativity, vibrancy, energy, and artistic expressions that speak to us all today.
 We are looking forward to seeing you all soon at our beloved International Hotel Manilatown Center.

-As Executive Director, I invite you to visit us and also, be a partner with us in the community, as well.
+We invite you to visit us and also, be a partner with us in the community, as well.
 We welcome any and all ideas, especially your thoughts on the type of programs that will build upon our legacy and enrich the lives of our community.
 If you are part of an organization, please reach out to us, as well.
 We are always seeking to collaborate with organizations dedicated to uplifting our neighborhood, who revere and respect its history, and recognize how meaningful it is to our Filipino American and AAPI brothers and sisters, as well.

 It is sincerely a true honor to serve the entire community through Manilatown Heritage Foundation and its relevant programming.
 Please let us know about paying us a visit at the center so you can see what makes our place so special.
-On behalf of the MHF staff, board of directors, volunteers, staff, and longtime supporters, I want to thank you, humbly giving many “Maraming Salamats” for being a part of our community and the center’s rich legacy.
+On behalf of the MHF staff, board of directors, volunteers and longtime supporters, I want to thank you, humbly giving many “Maraming Salamats” for being a part of our community and the center’s rich legacy.